Python-PyQt/PyQt6-Docs/descriptions/QtDataVisualization/Q3DBars-c.rst

 .. image:: ../../../images/q3dbars-minimal.png

 The scene can be rotated, zoomed into, and a bar can be selected to view its value, but no other interaction is included in this minimal code example.
-You can learn more by familiarizing yourself with the examples provided, like the `Bars Example <https://doc.qt.io/qt-6/qtdatavisualization-bars-example.html>`_.
+You can learn more by familiarizing yourself with the examples provided, like the `Bar Graph <https://doc.qt.io/qt-6/qtdatavis3d-graphgallery-example.html#bar-graph>`_.

 .. seealso:: :sip:ref:`~PyQt6.QtDataVisualization.Q3DScatter`, :sip:ref:`~PyQt6.QtDataVisualization.Q3DSurface`, :sip:ref:`~PyQt6.Qt Data Visualization C++ Classes`.